 Do you want to fly away from large busy metropolitan hub airports and their traffic with corporate jets exploring an alternative network of smaller challenging airports and their approaches, delivering VIP passengers on time in special destinations?
-If yes Olympic Executive is for you.
+If yes Executive is for you.

-Olympic Executive is the latest subsidiary of Olympic Air Virtual Group.
+Executive is the latest subsidiary of Olympic Aegean Virtual Group.
 It commenced operations on March 2015.
 Its goal is the simulation of an executive airline tasked with transporting VIP passengers to/from various business hubs - mainly - and resorts of the world.
-Olympic Executive will operate exclusively VIP/business/executive oriented aircraft and fly to/from VIP/business/executive oriented airports.
+Executive will operate exclusively VIP/business/executive oriented aircraft and fly to/from VIP/business/executive oriented airports.
 For the route structure and operations of our corporate jets, pilots of two real executive jet companies were consulted.

 For more info please contact the Pilots' Manager.

-Olympic Executive is simulating the financial model of a real airline (passenger fares, aircraft maintenance, pilot salaries, airport expenses, catering, fuel, etc.).
-Olympic Executive pilots can belong to and fly also with other OAV subsidiaries which simulate the financial model.
+Executive is simulating the financial model of a real airline (passenger fares, aircraft maintenance, pilot salaries, airport expenses, catering, fuel, etc.).
+Executive pilots can belong to and fly also with other OAV subsidiaries which simulate the financial model.
 The company is set up with a route base of 46 Corporate jet destinations in Europe.

 All aircraft have unique registrations and are occupied by the pilots until they complete their flight and send their PIREP.
 Each aircraft is situated in a specific airport and the pilot must fly it from there to any available destination as per the schedule.
 Once the PIREP is sent, the aircraft moves to the destination airport awaiting its next flight/booking.

 Actual aircraft registrations according to the actual fleet of the airline and simulation of actual aircraft purchases or leases

 Booking a specific aircraft according to registration for the purpose of flying